The Rise of the Employee-Centric Workplace and the Fear of Falling Behind

 Sure, you hear a lot about the importance of connecting remote teams.
 But the virtual economy is impacting your employees right there in your own office, too.

 If you’ve been a manager for a while, I’m sure you’ve noticed a mindset shift with your employees.
-They now instant message each another rather than get up from their desks to talk in person.
+They now instant message each other rather than get up from their desks to talk in person.
 They answer email outside of work hours.
 They send digital files to colleagues before meetings, rather than printing them out.

 Employees aren’t connected to each another.
 They’re not connected to their management and leadership teams.
 They’re not engaged in the office – and because of this, they’re not satisfied.
 How do we know this?
 Take a look at these stats: